privacore/helppages-findx/en/closedbeta.md

 #What is findx closed beta access?
 Beta access to findx means that you will experience findx while it's being built.
-The Privacore team knows there is a lot of work to do before we are ready for a public release, but we want to let users follow our progress while we are building the new real internet search engine from Europe.[OR "EUROPE'S NEW INTERNET SEARCH ENGINE."]
+The Privacore team knows there is a lot of work to do before we are ready for a public release, but we want to let users follow our progress while we are building the new real internet search engine from Europe.

 ##What can I expect as a beta user?